niltwill/BandwidthShaper/README.md

 * 1.0: Initial version release
 * 1.1: Add some error check for the threads
 * 1.2: Added `params.txt` and two executable files to launch the program
+* 1.3: Fix network crash with the process updates